|photo by Alice Lum

 Along with the men on their long journey back to the city were two unusual companions.
 The New York Times reported that “The men brought down two baggage wagons, an ambulance and two mascots.
 One of the mascots is a gander named Antonio…The wagon supply man found a baby carriage along the road, and imprisoned the bird in it and tied the carriage to the back of his wagon.
 The other mascot is a yellow dog, nicknamed Croton, weary and worn.”

 In 1903 Squadron A petitioned for a new armory; feeling that they had outgrown the present structure.
 Instead the Eighth Regiment was moved to a new facility and Squadron A took over the vacated armory facing Park Avenue, combining the two.

-In 1916 the Squadron was deployed again, sent to the Mexican border “where it suffered every kind of discomfort with far less grousing than the regulars,” noted The Times.
+In 1916 the Squadron was deployed again, sent to the Mexican border “where it suffered every kind of discomfort with far less grousing than the regulars,” noted The New York Times.